nicolgit/hub-and-spoke-playground/README.md

 ** describe scenarios here **
 * connect on-prem with cloud with S2S VPN
 * connect on-prem machine to cloud with a P2S VPN
-* allows machine in any spoke able to communicate with any machine in any other spoke
+* allows machines in any spoke able to communicate with any machine in any other spoke [soluzion-any-to-any](scenarios/)
 * limit http/s outboud internet traffic from spoke 01 with a blacklist